 If all that doesn’t sound really exciting to you, then you’ll probably want to have a candy thermometer in your kitchen drawer.
 It will tell you the right temperature for whatever when making candies, marshmallows, jellies and jams, and even deep-fried hot chicken.
 This is an immense help.

 There are different types of candy thermometers, but all do the same thing.
 They just do it in different ways to suit different people.
 "I use a candy thermometer mostly when cooking sugar syrups, candy making, chocolate tempering, cooking jams & preserves," says Hsing Chen, pastry chef and co-owner of Andros Taverna in Chicago.
 "Always keep a cup of water next to you to put your candy thermometer into so that the sugar doesn’t stick to it.
 Makes for easy cleaning!"
+In the end, the Polder Candy/Jelly/Deep Fry Thermometer impressed us the most with its high-quality feel.

 My favorite use for a candy thermometer?
 Spun sugar.
 It’s actually one of the messiest thing to make, but at least it’s easy to do since my candy thermometer tells me the exact right moment to start flinging sugar strands all over the kitchen!
 If that sounds like fun to you, here are the best candy thermometers for a sugary good time.

-Best Overall: Polder Candy/Jelly/Deep Fry Thermometer
+Polder Candy/Jelly/Deep Fry Thermometer

 What We Love: High-quality construction, easy to use, clips to your pots